Higher Orbifolds and Deligne-Mumford Stacks as Structured Infinity Topoi: Acknowledgments

 \section{Acknowledgments}

 I would like to thank to Rune Haugseng, Gijs Heuts, Jacob Lurie, and Urs Schreiber for useful conversation.
 In particular, I am indebted to Gijs for the proof of an essential lemma, and to Jacob for providing counterexamples and suggestions without which this manuscript may not have been realized.
 I would also like to thank Anton Fetisov and Zhen Lin Low for providing answers to questions of mine on Mathoverflow.
-I should also thank Ezra Getzler for catching some minor misprints in a previous draft of this manuscript.
+I should also thank Ezra Getzler for catching some minor misprints in a previous draft of this manuscript, and Kai Behrend and Damien Calaque for useful discussions about some of the examples.
 I am grateful to the Max Planck Institute for Mathematics for providing the pleasant and mathematically stimulating environment in which most of this research was conducted, and I wish to thank Chris Schommer-Pries and Peter Teichner for organizing a year long seminar on higher category theory from which I benefited greatly.
 Finally, I would also like to thank the topology group of MIT for their hospitality, where this research was conducted in part during the summers of 2012 and 2013.